Syedailsa/AI-Tax-Assistant-for-Pak-Startups-frontend/README.md

 ## 🔗 Backend Connection

-This frontend communicates with the backend created using (FastAPI + OpenAI + Pinecone), (not deployed yet due to paid versions).
+This frontend communicates with the backend created using (FastAPI + OpenAI + Pinecone), deployed on render.
   REPO_BACKEND_URL=https://github.com/Syedailsa/AI-Tax-Assistant-for-Pak-Startups-backend.git